 If you’re looking to buy a walkie talkie, you might be surprised by just how many different features, frequencies, ranges, and brands there are to choose from.
-It might seem tricky finding your perfect radio amongst the hundreds of different options that range from products that are basically toys to military or emergency services grade tools trusted in dire situations.
+It might seem tricky finding your perfect handheld radio amongst the hundreds of different options that range from products that are basically toys to military or emergency services grade tools trusted in dire situations.
 Most people shopping for a walkie talkie need something in between the two, something reliable, clear sound quality, and durable that will get the job done.
-What kind of walkie talkie you purchase depends on what job you need it to do.
+Keep reading to find the best walkie talkie for you.

 Different Types of Walkie Talkies